 Our unique approach to a reduced billable hour requirement enables our attorneys to be active members of the communities in which we live and work.
 From bar memberships to teaching at a local university, our team exemplifies a strong commitment to the legal profession and our communities.
 Examples of our activities include:

 As a firm, we proudly support the Boston Arts and Business Council, Greater Boston Legal Services, New England Women in Science Executives Club and the Kendall Square Association.
-Our attorneys are also members of INTA, IPO, AIPLA and LES.
+Our attorneys are also members of INTA, IPO, AIPLA, BBA, and ABA.

 L&A has a proud tradition of active pro bono service.
 Recent pro bono projects include: